GIScience/climate-action-heating-emissions/resources/methodology.md

 Our method only accounts for the number of buildings, not their sizes.
 It therefore assigns one-third of the weight to the older building and two-thirds to the newer ones when calculating the average energy consumption.
 In reality, the older building represents most of the heated area in the grid cell.
 Since older buildings tend to consume more energy due to poorer insulation, this approach would underestimate the true heating energy consumption in this example, since the high-energy-demand building receives too little weight in the calculation.

 Similar uncertainty is introduced in the weighting by the fraction of buildings with each type of heating energy carrier (from Census data) to obtain the average emission factor in each grid cell.

+Moreover, we do not account for potential correlations between the age of the buildings and their energy carrier.
+Older buildings are more likely to have dirty energy carriers, such as oil heaters, while newer buildings are more likely to have heat pumps.
+Ignoring the potential correlations results in an underestimation of emissions.

 ## Basic Knowledge